 We expect to continue to incur substantial and increased expenses as we expand our research and development activities and advance our clinical programs.
-We also expect an increase in our expenses associated with preparing for the potential commercialization of ARX-01 and creating additional infrastructure to support operations as a public company.
+We also expect an increase in our expenses associated with preparing for the potential commercialization of ARX-01.
 As a result of the foregoing, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.